code-people/code-people.github.io/_posts/2018-05-03-db-upgrades-artifactory-lightbulb.markdown

 - 10:30 - 11:00 Lightning Talks
   - DevOps UMN - Andrew Zenk
   - GitHub Features: Merge and Conflict Resolution - Jack Brown
-  - Code People Evalator Pitch - Davin Lagerroos
+  - Code People Elevator Pitch - Davin Lagerroos
   - plenty of room for more

 As always, join us after the meeting for lunch!